CaptainMcCrank/WinWifiBruteForce/README.md

 netsh wlan export profile key=clear folder="FOLDER-PATH"
 ```

 I used the resulting file as a template for generating the correct password.
-The one manual step that someone without forknowledge needs to take is to use the following command to get the hex value for the ssid:
+The one manual step that someone without foreknowledge needs to take is to use the following command to get the hex value for the ssid:
 ```
 'HackThisWifi' | Format-Hex
 ```